nf-core/website/markdown/projects/genome_after_party_summary.md

 - Improve genome metadata fetching and processing
 - Combine results and metadata with template XML for submission to F1000

-For more details, visit the [pipeline website](https://pipelines.tol.sanger.ac.uk/genomenote).
 If you have an idea for a new feature – [send us your request](https://github.com/sanger-tol/pipelines-website/issues/new?assignees=priyanka-surana&labels=pipeline%2Cenhancement&projects=&template=genome_after_party_feature_request.yaml&title=%5BFeature%5D%3A+).
 You can see all planned features and requests on the [project board](https://github.com/orgs/sanger-tol/projects/3).